zio/zio/docs/guides/migrate/migration-guide.md

 ### Console Service

-Method names in the _Console_ service were renamed to the more readable names:
+Method names in the _Console_ service were renamed to more readable names:

 | ZIO 1.x       | ZIO 2.x          |
 |---------------|------------------|